pandaseal/number-validator/README.md

 > YearDigitCheck: Year digit is not 16.
 ```
 ### Mode 2: Test one number
-Specific numbers can be tested by passing them as agruments to the program.
+Specific numbers can be tested by passing them as arguments to the program.
 The type of number must be passed as an argument (`p`, `o` or `s`).
 ```
 $ ./gradlew run --args="900118+9811 p"
 > 900118+9811 is a valid personnummer